-Pharmacy contracts and manuals for PBM’s language relating to credentialing.
+Pharmacy contracts and manuals with the PBM’s language relating to credentialing.

-PBM to provide an index of all internal policies and procedures for the credentialing process.
+An index of all internal policies and procedures for the credentialing process.

 All policies and procedures that are applicable to credentialing practices being examined.
 Request documents in an unredacted format.